Western Avenue (Chicago): History

 From 1851 to 1869, Western Avenue delineated the western edge of the city of Chicago.
 Being at the edge of town, it became a picnic spot, and Riverview Park was built at the intersection of Western and Belmont Avenues.
 The amusement park remained open from 1904 until 1967.
 The park's property is now home to the Riverview Plaza shopping center, the Belmont District Chicago Police Station, and DeVry University.

 Rosehill Cemetery is also located on Western Avenue in the Lincoln Square neighborhood.

-Transit
+Transportation

+Western Avenue is serviced by many CTA bus and "L" routes.

+The street is serviced by multiple "L" lines: the Brown Line (as Western), the Orange Line (as Western), the Pink Line (as Western), and the Blue Line (as Western on both the O'Hare and Forest Park branches).
+On Metra, the BNSF Line serves Western Avenue at 18th Street; the North Central Service and the Milwaukee District lines (West and North) indirectly serve Western Avenue at Hubbard Street.
+The Blue Island–Vermont Street station on both the Rock Island District and the Metra Electric District (Blue Island branch) is a few blocks east of Western Avenue in Blue Island.